pmyjavec/asana/README.md

 Official Elixir images are available and so very little time investment was needed order to get a working image deployed.

-Docker images are build from Travis CI builds and pushed out to [Docker Hub](https://hub.docker.com/r/pmyjavec/asana/) and then deployed to a target host of your choice using Ansible.
+Docker images are built from Travis CI builds and pushed out to [Docker Hub](https://hub.docker.com/r/pmyjavec/asana/), then deployed to a target host of your choice using Ansible.
 See the deployment section for more information.

 ## API Documentation